PowerGridModel/power-grid-model/docs/advanced_documentation/c-api.md

 ## Buffers and attributes

-The biggest challenge in the design of C API is the handling of input/output/update data buffers.
+The biggest challenge in the design of the C API is the handling of input/output/update data communication.
+To this end, data is communicated using buffers, which are contiguous blocks of memory that represent data in a given format.
+For compatibility reasons, that format is dictated by the C API using the `PGM_meta_*` functions and `PGM_def_*` dataset definitions.

 We define the following concepts in the data hierarchy:

 * Dataset: a collection of data buffers for a given purpose.